National Coalition of 100 Black Women San Francisco Chapter

 Introducing Our New Chapter President — Karen Johnson

-A Certified Diversity and Inclusion Coach, she is passionate about empowering women and girls, strengthening sisterhood, and advancing equity throughout the Bay Area.
+With more than 15 years of leadership experience in business, workforce development, and community advocacy, our new President brings a powerful blend of expertise and heart to the NCBW.
+As a Certified Diversity and Inclusion Coach, she is deeply committed to empowering women and girls, strengthening sisterhood, and advancing equity throughout the Bay Area.

 Under her leadership, the San Francisco Chapter will focus on strategic growth, strong governance, financial sustainability, and impactful partnerships across San Francisco, San Mateo, and Marin Counties.
 Her vision aligns with the NCBW’s Five PillarsHealth, Education, Economic Empowerment, Public Policy, and Technology—ensuring that every initiative uplifts and transforms our communities.